tum-gis/tum-gis-iot-stack-k8s/README.md

   * Server implementation of the OGC SensorThings API
 * [Grafana](https://grafana.com/)
   * Dashboards for your data
-  * For compatibility a Grafana v7 instance can optionally be enabled
 * [Node-RED](https://nodered.org/)
   * Wiring together hardware devices, APIs and online services
 * [caddy](https://caddyserver.com/)